dotvignesh/sharescribe-it/README.md

 signin.php :
       Provides a sign in message if the username and password entered in index.html already exist in the database.

+preferences.php :
+      Requests users to select subscription categories out of the five that they                                                                                                                        are interested in and additionally their current subscription costs.

+interests.php :
+      Passes the values selected by user in preferences.php to a table ‘subscriptions’.

+home_page.php :
+      Displays the requisite subscriptions that the user is interested in which upon clicking takes them to listings.php.

+profilepage.php :
+      Displays information about the current user along with an option to their interests and subscription preferences.

+updatepreferences.php :
+      Updates the users preferences to the ‘user_preferences’ table.

+add_subscriptions.php :
+      For users who have a subscription active currently, enables them to add the details of their subscription including the subscription service, cost, billing cycle, and the username and password for the said subscriptions.

+add.php :
+      Adds the subscription details if added by the user to the ‘subscriptions’ table.

+listings.php :
+      Displays the available subscriptions, subscribed to and willing to share by our users to other users to purchase.
+Also provides them access to official sites of the service if none are available to share.

+payment.php :
+      Displays a payment page with form validation for credit card details.

+processing.php :
+      Follow up processing page for payment.php.

+update_num_users  :
+      Updates the column ‘num_users_sharing’ in the subscriptions table by one.